Skip to main content

 • Watch service worker dependency churn during active development.

-UI pages (popup/options/new tab/sidebar)
+UI surfaces (popup/options/new tab/sidebar)

 • Keep initial render path lightweight.